ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

     rl_module = DefaultBCTorchRLModule(
         observation_space=env.observation_space,
         action_space=env.action_space,
-        # A custom dict that is accessible inside your class as `self.model_config`.
+        # A custom dict that's accessible inside your class as `self.model_config`.
         model_config={"fcnet_hiddens": [64]},
     )

 .. note::
-    If you have a checkpoint (from an `py:class:`~ray.rllib.algorithms.algorithm.Algorithm` or an individual :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule`,
+    If you have a checkpoint from an `py:class:`~ray.rllib.algorithms.algorithm.Algorithm` or an individual :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule`,
-    :ref:`see here for how to create the stored RLModule instance from disk <rllib-checkpointing-rl-modules-docs>`.
+    see :ref:`Checkpointing RLModules <rllib-checkpointing-rl-modules-docs>` for how to create the stored RLModule instance from disk.

 Construction through RLModuleSpecs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Since RLlib is a distributed RL library and needs to create more than one copy of
+Because RLlib is a distributed RL library and needs to create more than one copy of
 your :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule`, you can use
-:py:class:`~ray.rllib.core.rl_module.rl_module.RLModuleSpec` objects to define, how RLlib should construct
+:py:class:`~ray.rllib.core.rl_module.rl_module.RLModuleSpec` objects to define how RLlib should construct
-each such copy during the algorithm's setup process.
+each copy during the algorithm's setup process.
 The algorithm passes the spec to all
 subcomponents that need to have a copy of your RLModule.

 Creating an :py:class:`~ray.rllib.core.rl_module.rl_module.RLModuleSpec` is straightforward